-Most residential wireless uses 300 to 400 MHz RF technology, which requires a quarter-wave that's roughly the diameter of a basketball.
+Most residential wireless uses 433 MHz RF technology, which requires a quarter-wave that's roughly the diameter of a basketball.
 That generally works fine for the materials used in residential construction, but has a harder time getting through commercial construction because of the metal and cement.

-Figure 5 A 900 MHz signal penetrates commercial construction better than 300 MHz
+Figure 5 An 868 MHz signal penetrates commercial construction better than 433 MHz